 About River Bend Conservation Area

 The 300 Committee purchased River Bend Conservation Area on Sandwich Road in the fall of 2007.
-The 10-acre parcel is a key piece in the goal of the town and the land trust to establish a pathway along the Coonamessett River.
-Once the pathway is formed, a trail along the length of the river will be possible.
+The 10-acre parcel is a key piece in the goal of the town and the land trust to establish the Coonamessett Greenway, a trail through protected lands along the entire Coonamessett River.

 After The 300 Committee bought the property, the sellers continued for several years to operate their kennel business, named River Bend after the turn in the river that flows below the house and kennel barn.

 In 2011, the kennels closed and the buildings on the property were razed, except for the ceramic silo, a unique structure that community members wished to save.
 A funding campaign undertaken by this group raised enough money to restore the silo in 2013 and create a maintenance fund for its future upkeep.

 During that time, the trails at River Bend were expanded to create a modified figure eight, and bog bridges were built by volunteers to protect both the sensitive wetland habitat and the feet of visitors who walk on the parcel and enjoy its lovely river frontage.

 In April 2014, T3C dedicated the River Bend Conservation Area in memory of Beth Schwarzman.
 Beth was a committed and active member of T3C's board of directors who championed the mission to preserve and protect Falmouth's special places.
 The dedication wording is as follows: